pulp/pulp/docs/user-guide/scaling.rst

   Additionally, it performs task cancellations in the event of a worker shutdown or failure.
 The celerybeat process also initiates scheduled tasks, and automatically cancels tasks that have failed more than *X* times.
 This process also initiates periodic jobs that Pulp runs internally.
-In a Pulp cluster, exactly one of these should be running!
+Multiple instances of the ``pulp_celerybeat`` process can run at the same time to ensure high availability of the Pulp.

 * ``pulp_resource_manager`` - The resource manager assigns tasks to workers, and ensures multiple conflicting tasks on a repo are not executed at the same